-The guaranteed service solution, however, has potential scalability problems for many flows where an SD bearer has to be handled for each one.
+The guaranteed service solution, however, has potential scalability problems for many flows where an SD bearer shall be handled for each one.

-The relative service solution avoids scalability problems and can be used to manage an aggregate of multicast flows (in a similar way to unicast) [J].
-In this case the BMAC allocates BSM resources (QIDs) to multicast flow aggregates, and may offer different classes of service.
+The relative service solution avoids scalability problems and can be used to manage an aggregate of multicast flows (in a similar way to unicast) IETF RFC 3754 [i.6].
+In this case the BMAC allocates BSM resources (through QIDs instantiation) to multicast flow aggregates, and may offer different classes of service.
 A Service Level Agreement (SLA) is established between the BSM and the external network operator on the resources and service classes expected.
 Multicast flows are classified at the Ingress to the BSM and are allocated to the appropriate IP queue and subsequently to one or more QIDs.
 Excess traffic is treated according to the SLA.
 In this way IP group membership can be dynamic and scalable, and can also conform to resources available.
 The aggregate flows can be treated simply on a best effort basis, or can be prioritized into classes of service (e.g. as in the DiffServ model).

-NOTE 2: There is a potential problem with multicast over DiffServ, see [J].
+NOTE 2: There is a potential problem with multicast over DiffServ, see IETF RFC 3754 [i.6].
 Hence a more general approach to classes or priorities of aggregated multicast services may be more appropriate.